Press

 With the fall of Kabul on August 15 2021 and the Taliban’s reinstatement of the Islamic Emirate of Afghanistan, women across the country had to find ways to cope with their lives being turned upside down swiftly and unexpectedly.
 A group of women writers aged 22 to 60, from different provinces and ethnic groups, found reassurance by creating an online diary, shared via a messaging app and facilitated by Untold.

-“A hugely ambitious project” The Guardian
+“A hugely ambitious project”

 When Lucy Hannah decided to put together an anthology of short stories by Afghan women in 2019, it already seemed like a hugely ambitious project.
 Most of the authors involved had never had the opportunity to work with an editor before.
 One contributor submitted her story by taking photos of handwritten pages and sending them via WhatsApp.
 Read more…

 “These stories […] reiterate how much Afghan women could again say and do, if only they were allowed to.”
-The Economist

 The story of Ajah, or grandmother, begins with a child, born in 1905 in Chimtal, a district of the Balkh province of northern Afghanistan.
-The girl is orphaned at seven, when tuberculosis kills her parents, and is married off at 12.
+The girl is orphaned at seven, when tuberculosis kills her parents, and is married at 12.
 Her husband is paralysed after falling on a mountain path while searching for a cure for his infertility.
 Read more…

 “Vivid snapshots of a country beset by war and violence, where misogyny is rife but women continue to dream of a better future.”
-The Financial Times

 Untold is a development programme that works with marginalised writers, particularly those in areas with recent or ongoing conflict.
 Between 2019 and 2021, Untold’s Write Afghanistan project worked with 18 emerging female writers to develop and translate their creative writing.
 The result is this arresting collection of stories.
 Read more…